What are the categories for damaged cars?

 Cat S cars can be made as safe as a new car and driven again.
-If you’re considering buying a Cat S car, it may be worth checking any repair to ensure it’s been done to the correct standard.
+Considering buying a Cat S car, it may be worth checking any repairs to ensure it’s been done to the correct standard.

 What happens to a Cat N insurance write-off?

 Like Cat S write-offs, Cat N vehicles can also be sold or repaired by an insurer after the claim has been paid out to the owner.

 As Cat N cars are lightly damaged, some businesses and garages specialise in repairing them back to a roadworthy condition to sell on.